Why World Vision is in Sri Lanka

-- To help parents provide for the nutrition, health, and educational needs of their children, we equipped families with resources and skills to increase household income through home gardens, increased crop harvests, raising of dairy cows, and starting or strengthening small businesses.
+- To help parents provide for the nutrition, health, and educational needs of their children, we equipped families to cultivate home gardens and sell their extra produce to earn income for children's healthcare and school fees.

 Healthy Children and Families